 Just over 400,000 first-time undergraduates enrolled in California Title IV schools for the 2018 academic year, most of whom were state residents.
 Nearly half of the state's bachelor's graduates earned their degree through the California State University (CSU) system, the largest public university system in the country.
 About 80,000 transfer students each year move from the state's community college system to the CSU or University of California (UC) system.
 Note that the UC system doesn't offer any fully online bachelor's degrees.

-California hosts a variety of schools that offer online options.
+According to our manual research, there are 159 schools in California offering fully online degree programs.
 The state's eight fully online schools enroll over 50,000 students combined, and dozens of traditional public and private institutions offer degrees with at least some online elements.

 The state's eight fully online schools enroll over 50,000 students combined.